 If yes, validate the office information above with the person spoken to and conduct the survey.
 Please ensure that the individual conducting the survey on behalf of the health plan has access to the provider's address located within the appropriate county in case this information is necessary to access appointment data; however, the survey questions relate to the next available appointment at any office in the county the medical provider delivers services.

-“When responding to the questions regarding appointment availability, keep the following parameters in mind:
+When a provider is responding to the questions regarding appointment availability, the health plan may provide the following guidance:

 If patients are served on a walk-in or same day basis, provide the date and approximate time that a patient walking in at the time you are responding to the survey would be seen.